MIDL-Conference/midl-website-2023/pages/camera-ready.md

 Three different items need to be prepared for upload in OpenReview:

-1. your LaTex file;
+1. your LaTeX file;

 1. the PMLR copyright form;

-1. pdf of the camera ready version.
+1. PDF of the camera ready version.

-### LaTex submission
+### LaTeX submission
-Prepare your camera ready using the **latest** version of the LaTex MIDL template (`midl-fullpaper`):  [https://github.com/MIDL-Conference/MIDLLatexTemplate](https://github.com/MIDL-Conference/MIDLLatexTemplate)
+Prepare your camera ready using the **latest** version of the LaTeX MIDL template (`midl-fullpaper`):  [https://github.com/MIDL-Conference/MIDLLatexTemplate](https://github.com/MIDL-Conference/MIDLLatexTemplate)

-**Please make sure your are not:**
+Please make sure your are **not:**

 - overriding the options of the `hyperref` package (loaded automatically);
-- using the `times` package (if that was the case, please contact the program chairs as soon as possible);
+- using the `times` package (if that was the case, please [contact the program chairs](mailto:pc@2023.midl.io) as soon as possible);
 - overriding the bibligraphystyle (defined in `midl.cls`).

-After making sure that your project compiles correctly with the standard `pdflatex` compiler, please include all the following items in a single zip folder latex project:
+After making sure that your project compiles correctly with the standard `pdflatex` compiler, please include all the following items in a single zip folder LaTeX project:

 1. The main LaTex file, which should be named `midl23_NNN.tex`, where `NNN` represents the submission OpenReview ID (e.g. 638).

 1. The bibliography should be in a single `.bib` file and named `midl23_NNN.bib` with the same convention as above.

-1. Within the `midl23_NNN.tex` tex file, the document class should be: `\documentclass{midl}`
+1. Within the `midl23_NNN.tex` tex file, the document class should be: `\documentclass{midl}` (without the `anon` option), and make sure that all authors and co-authors are listed correctly.

 1. You should also set the following variables before the `\title` command: `\jmlryear{2023}\jmlrworkshop{Full Paper -- MIDL 2023}\jmlrvolume{-- nnn}\editors{Accepted for publication at MIDL 2023}`